sebastian89n/code-learning-hub/jakarta-ee/jax-ws/jax-ws-server/README.md

 Top-Down is when you generate Java code from existing WSDL.

-It can be tested using jax-ws-client or by using some external tool like SoapUI.
+It can be tested using jax-ws-client or by using some external tool like SoapUI(I recommend to check it out, it is a great tool).